krakend/krakend-documentation/telemetry/xray.md

 The Opencensus exporter allows you export data to AWS X-Ray.
 Enabling it only requires you to add the `xray` exporter in the [opencensus module](/docs/telemetry/opencensus/).

+{{< note title="Consider switching to OpenTelemetry" type="info" >}}
+The [AWS Distro for OpenTelemetry](https://aws-otel.github.io/) Collector (ADOT Collector) is an AWS supported version of the upstream OpenTelemetry Collector and is distributed by Amazon.
+It enables users to send telemetry data to AWS CloudWatch Metrics, Traces, and Logs backends as well as the other supported backends.
+See how to [configure OpenTelemetry](/docs/telemetry/opentelemetry/)
+{{< /note >}}

 The following configuration snippet sends data to your X-Ray:

 ```json